 If you recall the Contacts trick to send text messages, SMS, initiate FaceTime calls, and Skype chats, then you’ll be familiar with the largely hidden menu used to access this feature.

-Show a Phone Number in Huge Text
+How to Show a Phone Number in Huge Text in Contacts for Mac

 - Click the text alongside the phone number to summon the pull-down menu, and choose “Show Larger Text”